Acarospora nitrophila H. Magn.

 Synonyms: Acarospora moraviae H. Magn.

-Distribution: N - TAA (Nascimbene 2004), Lomb, Piem (Morisi & Sereno 1995, Matteucci & al. 2013, Giordani & al. 2014), VA (Piervittori & Isocrono 1999, Isocrono & al. 2008, Favero-Longo & Piervittori 2009, Matteucci & al. 2015c), Lig.
+Distribution: N - TAA (Nascimbene 2004, Knudsen & al. 2026), Lomb, Piem (Morisi & Sereno 1995, Matteucci & al. 2013, Giordani & al. 2014), VA (Piervittori & Isocrono 1999, Isocrono & al. 2008, Favero-Longo & Piervittori 2009, Matteucci & al. 2015c), Lig.
 C - Tosc, S - , Si (Grillo & Caniglia 2004).

-Description: Thallus crustose, episubstratic, of dispersed or contiguous, sometimes substipitate 0.3-0.5(-1.4) mm wide 0.3-0.6 mm thick, flat to slightly convex, sometimes lobulate areoles, the upper surface dark brown, red brown or pale brown, epruinose or rarely partially pruinose, sometimes minutely rugulose (noticeable when wetted).
-Lower surface partly white in young areoles, but usually pale brown to blackish brown.
+Description: Thallus crustose, episubstratic, of dispersed or contiguous, sometimes substipitate 0.3-0.5(-1.4) mm wide and 0.3-0.6 mm thick, flat to slightly convex, sometimes lobulate areoles, the upper surface dark brown, red brown or pale brown, epruinose or rarely partially pruinose, sometimes minutely rugulose when wetted; lower surface partly white in young areoles, but usually pale brown to blackish brown.
 Epicortex lacking or <10 μm thick and giving areoles a shiny appearance; cortex 20-30(-40) μm thick, the upper layer dark brown and narrow, often one cell thick, the lower layer colourless, with round or variably shaped, mostly 3-6 μm wide, sometimes vertically arranged cells; algal layer 80-120 μm thick, not dense, relatively even, uninterrupted by hyphal bundles but with occasionally narrow strands of hyphae visible between the algal cells; medulla usually up to 400 μm thick, of thin-walled, branched, densely intricate to vertically arranged, 2-4(-5) μm thick hyphae with some round to irregular bloated and angular cells.
 Apothecia 1-10 per areole, 0.1-0.4(-0.5) mm across, immersed or semi-immersed, with a dull brown, usually epruinose disc, with or without an elevated thalline margin.
 Proper exciple to 15-30 μm wide, sometimes visible as a narrow parathecial ring; epithecium brownish, c.
-10 μm high; hymenium colourless, (90-)100-130(-150) μm high, the hymenial gel hemiamyloid, IKI+ immediately red or blue slowly turning red; paraphyses (1-)1.5(-2) μm wide at mid-level, the apical cells barely expanded; subhymenium 20-30 μm high, IKI+ blue; hypothecium indistinct, to 20 μm high.
+10 μm high; hymenium colourless, (90-)100-130(-150) μm high, the hymenial gel hemiamyloid, I+ immediately red or blue slowly turning red; paraphyses (1-)1.5(-2) μm thick at mid-level, the apical cells barely expanded; subhymenium 20-30 μm high, I+ blue; hypothecium indistinct, to 20 μm high.
 Asci 100-200-spored, cylindrical to narrowly clavate, 80-120 x 10-20 μm.
 Ascospores 1-celled, hyaline, ellipsoid, 4-5 x (1.5-)2 μm, Pycnidia rare.
 Conidia simple, c.
 1.5 x 0.7 μm.
 Photobiont chlorococcoid.
 Spot tests: cortex and medulla K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Growth form: Crustose